-Every Monday we send you an e-mail with the performance data from the last week, compared to the previous week.
+Every Monday we send you an email with the performance data from last week, compared to the previous week.
 This data is now available in the user interface as well, when clicking on the link for “History” in the Time Selector of the overview screen.
 The weekly mail links to this page as well.

 On the history page, you can see the weekly metrics, interesting traces and a trend report.
-This data is saved forever and not part part of the data that gets pruned after your selected retention.
+This data is saved forever and not part of the data that gets pruned after your selected retention.

 In September we will focus on improving the Profiler, collecting more and better data and adding support for MongoDB, RabbitMQ, Beanstalkd and Redis.
 We have been working on a much improved SQL profiling and will ship it to some early testers during the first weeks of September.

 You can take a first look at the results from the SQL parser for the Shopware demo application that we are running in the following video: